 |Pineapple fruit in Ananus comosus plant.
 Photo courtesy: derek rose||Fresh fruits in a fruit-shop.|

 The plant bears several long, oval to cylindrical fruits during each season from March until June.

 Fresh pineapple is low in calories.
 Nonetheless, it is a storehouse for several unique health-promoting compounds, minerals, and vitamins that are essential for optimum health.

-100 g fruit provides just about 50 calories equivalent to that of apples.
-Its flesh contains no saturated fats or cholesterol; however, it is rich source of soluble and insoluble dietary fiber like pectin.
+100 g fruit provides just about 50 calories; equivalent to that of apples.
+Its flesh contains no saturated fats or cholesterol.
+Nonetheless, it is a rich source of soluble and insoluble dietary fiber like pectin.

 Pineapple fruit contains a proteolytic enzyme bromelain that digests food by breaking down protein.
 Bromelain also has anti-inflammatory, anti-clotting, and anti-cancer properties.
 Studies have shown that consumption of pineapple regularly helps fight against arthritis, indigestion, and worm infestation.

-It also contains small amount Vitamin A (provides 58 IU per 100 g) and beta-carotene levels.
+It also contains small amount Vitamin-A (provides 58 IU per 100 g) and β -carotene levels.
 These compounds are known to have antioxidant properties.
-Vitamin A is also required maintaining healthy mucusa, skin and is essential for vision.
-Studies suggests that consumption of natural fruits rich in flavonoids helps the human body to protect from lung and oral cavity cancers.
+Vitamin-A is also required maintaining healthy mucosa, skin, and is essential for vision.
+Studies suggest that consumption of natural fruits rich in flavonoids helps the human body to protect from lung and oral cavity cancers.